-The Symbol of Peace.
+They call him the Symbol of Peace.

 "Now this is something new, but the government has mandated that everyone ten years of age is to take the Heroic Reasoning and Logistics Test, or HRLT for short," the teacher said, her voice tired and monotone.
 "Many Pro Heroes, including All Might, were involved with designing this test, so do take it seriously.
-The purpose of this test is to weed out those who have the mind for heroics and potentially be given an easier route into various heroic high schools, including U.A.
+The purpose of this test is to sort through and organize those considering become heroes and potentially be given an easier route into various heroic high schools, including U.A.
 High."

 Izuku watched as thick packets were handed out, stacks shrinking as they moved backwards.
 He passed on all but one test when a stack came to him and his eyes immediately went to the name.
 It really is a Heroic Reasoning and Logistics Test.
 I should do well, memorizing all five of my Journals for My Future.
 Hopefully nothing requires us to approach a scenario using our own quirk…

 "And you can begin…now!"

 Papers shuffled as they all turned over the first page.
 Izuku read the first question and grinned.

 1. A five-story building contains two villains, both with Shapeshifting Quirks.
 They have taken twenty-seven civilians hostage.
 Three heroes have responded.
 One has a Pyrokinetic Quirk, the second with a Chameleon Quirk, and the third with a Speed Quirk.
 How do they take down the villains while minimizing property destruction and injuries?

 When the hour ended, Izuku struggled to suppress his grin.
 Not only had he finished the test, and judging from the groans many didn't, but he also felt proud of his answers.
 Especially on that final question about whether heroes suddenly move to save people.
 I mean, why wouldn't they?
 All Might said that it was possible.